conduktor/testing-docs-archive/docs/index.md

 ## Get Started

-To get started, we thoroughly recommend that you complete our [**Getting Started**](/platform/testing/getting-started/install-the-testing-agent) guide.
-This will ensure your workspace is correctly configured and you can start executing tests!&#x20;
+To get started, we thoroughly recommend that you complete our [**Getting Started**](/getting-started/install-the-testing-agent) guide.
+This will ensure your workspace is correctly configured and you can start executing tests!

 - [Getting Started](/getting-started/install-the-testing-agent)
 - [Features](/features/workspace)